Kroll: 3♣ Limit Raise with Exactly Three Trumps

 ♣ K 8 3

 Same 12 high-card points, exactly three spades, but much better controls and trump texture.
-After 1♠-3♣-3♦, bidding 4♠ is reasonable.
+After 1♠-3♣-3♦, bid 3♥ to show a 4-card heart suit or heart control, depending on partnership agreement.

 Kroll Compared with Bergen Raises